Seui

-Seui (Sardinian and [seˈui]) is a comune (municipality) in the Province of South Sardinia in the Italian region Sardinia, located about 70 km north of Cagliari and about 30 km southwest of Tortolì.
+Seui (Sardinian and [seˈui]) is a comune (municipality) in the Province of Ogliastra in the Italian region Sardinia, located about 70 km north of Cagliari and about 30 km southwest of Tortolì.
 As of 31 December 2004, it had a population of 1,525 and an area of 148.3 km2.

 Seui borders the following municipalities: Arzana, Escalaplano, Esterzili, Gairo, Perdasdefogu, Sadali, Seulo, Ulassai, Ussassai.